Spiph/Spiph/README.md

 ## Hi there 👋

+My name is Spiph, and I am interested in Reinforcement Learning research.

+My favorite dinosaur is the [Velociraptor](https://en.wikipedia.org/wiki/Velociraptor).
 <!--
 **Spiph/Spiph** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.